luyucia/geo/README.md

 ### Introduce myself
-I am a Chinese,and I have been at tencent company worked.
+I am a Chinese,and I have been at t com worked.

 Thank you for your attention!